hyrsh/homelab-rpi/mkdocs/docs/08_ansible/lp_ansible.md

 My way is something I call "self-contained" Ansible.
 It does not rely on external or pre-configured roles and variables but has everything within one "main directory" to execute all respective playbooks (this is the name of the file that describes what Ansible should do).
 With this approach all my Ansible projects become portable and can be shared.

+I also do not enter variables per host in the inventory.
+I do this via the group_vars/all because I want all config in one place (even if the final file is large and messy).

 >*This information uses terms not yet explained so maybe come back to it later:*

 >There is one thing that is "unusual" in this setup.
 In all of my playbooks there is a role called ["expose_ssh_keys"](https://github.com/hyrsh/homelab-rpi/blob/main/ansible/roles/expose_ssh_keys/tasks/main.yml) and sadly it is necessary to add.
 This role converts the private ssh keys of the respective host (or group of hosts) that is called within a playbook from our vault to a file at "/tmp/ansible_exposed_keys/<HOST>.ssh_key".
 After the playbook run a post-run handler gets invoked to delete this directory so the keys do not exist on your machine anymore.